Psychology Thesis Guidelines: Fall 2014 – Summer 2015

-Please be sure to visit the Thesis and Dissertation Office’s web site for additional guidance (and deadlines): Thesis and Dissertation Office.
+Please be sure to visit the Thesis and Dissertation Office’s web site for additional instructions and guidance (including deadlines): Thesis and Dissertation Office.

 These guidelines are meant to help you.
-If you find anything confusing or you have any questions, please phone or make an appointment to see Diane Roe, the Graduate Advisor.
+If you find anything confusing or you have any questions, please contact Diane Roe, the Graduate Advisor.
 (I’ve been through the thesis process myself.)
 For convenience’s sake, the links scattered throughout this web publication also appear at the bottom.
-The printable 2013/2014 PDF version of this Psychology Thesis Guidelines is available as well (no active links).
+The printable 2014/2015 PDF version of this Psychology Thesis Guidelines will be available soon (no active links).

 Developing a Thesis Topic